Student Leadership Team 2018-2019

 Meet Layla Harris and Trystan Go, our school captains for 2018-19.
 They’re part of a team of 23 students chosen to represent the student community.
 Anthony Segaert spoke to them about their hopes for the year.

-Why did you choose to apply to be school captain
+Why did you apply to be school captains?

-What are your personal interests inside and outside of school?
+What interests do you have outside of school?

 What academic subjects are you studying?

-Have you got any thoughts on what you’ll do after Year 12?
+Any thoughts on what you’d like to do after Year 12?